kabiraj404/analyzeJ2Kmodel/README.md

 * _install.packages("devtools")_

 ## Install the package from GitHub
 The devtools package provides install_github() that enables installing packages from GitHub.
 Now, the package of interest, from GitHub, can be installed using the author name and the name of the package.
-For example in the following example we are installing analzeJ2Kmodel created kabiraj404. *_(in GitHub jargon, the package is the repository)_
+For example in the following example we are installing analzeJ2Kmodel created kabiraj404.

 * _library(devtools)_

 * _install_github("kabiraj404/analyzeJ2Kmodel")_

-(Here, kabiraj404 is the author and analyzeJ2Kmodel is the package name )
+*(Here, kabiraj404 is the author and analyzeJ2Kmodel is the package name )

 * _library(analyzeJ2Kmodel)_